Research in Astrophysics and Cosmology

 • Galaxy formation

-• (super)massive black holes
+• coevolution of galaxies and (super)massive black holes

 • Cosmology and large-scale structure